• Skip to primary navigation

 Notes

-Yogurt - This recipe will work with any type of nonfat plain or Greek yogurt.
+Yogurt – This recipe will work with any type of nonfat plain or Greek yogurt.
 It will also work with flavored yogurt.
-If using full fat Greek yogurt, add an additional 1 Tbsp (15 mL) milk to the recipe.
+If using full fat Greek yogurt, add an additional 1 Tablespoon (15 mL) milk to the recipe.

 Make ahead - The shortcakes can be made up to 3 days ahead.
 To serve, slice them in half and lightly toast them in a toaster oven or for a few minutes in a 350°F / 177°C oven.